genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_DBMon.md

 DbMon:BROKER>displayFields
 Display fields reset!
 ```
+To view all columns again, use the [`displayFields`](#dbmon-commands) command followed by no column names.

 ### Count rows

-If you would like to know how many rows of data there are in a table, then you can use the [`count`](#dbmon-commands) command, but be aware for large tables this may take some time to return:
+If you would like to know how many rows of data there are in a table, then use the [`count`](#dbmon-commands) command.
+Be aware that, for large tables, this could take some time to return:

 ```javascript
 DbMon:BROKER>count